-In an exciting new precedent, Nature’s fundamental rights to be, evolve and regenerate are now formally recognised in Uganda’s new National Environmental Act (2019)!
+In an exciting new precedent, Nature’s fundamental rights to be, to habitat, to evolve and regenerate are now formally recognised in Uganda’s new National Environmental Act (2019)!

 This huge achievement reflects the beginning of a paradigm shift in the East African nation’s ecological governance, in recognition that Ugandans’ right to a healthy environment cannot be realised unless the health of Nature herself is protected.

-It is the result of three years sustained advocacy by our Ugandan partners Advocates for Natural Resources and Development (ANARDE), supported by Gaia and AFRICE and Open Society Initiative for East Africa.
+It is the result of three years sustained advocacy by our Ugandan partners Advocates for Natural Resources and Development (ANARDE), supported by Gaia, NAPE, AFRICE and the Open Society Initiative for East Africa.

 The inclusion of Nature’s rights in Uganda’s new Environment Act grants Nature, her custodians in the form of local/indigenous communities and their legal allies, the right to sue on her behalf, increasing powers to hold corporations and other actors responsible for damaging Nature to account.